-Chris Thurston uses her expertise and commitment to enhance the teaching of students drawing upon both nursing and research excellence.
-This is achieved by supporting the staff in the department in their roles of working with students and her own supervision of students from undergraduate level through to doctoral students.
+Chris uses her expertise and commitment to enhance the teaching of students, drawing upon both nursing and research excellence.
+This is achieved by supporting the staff in the department in their roles of working with students and her own supervision of students from undergraduate through to doctoral level.

 Christina has both specifically and generally supported a significant number of staff in their academic development; including the use of formal mentoring systems for new staff and by offering support and advice to any staff who have queries about the university rules and regulations and how to support students.
 A colleague has commented that she is an excellent role model to her, both in the support offered to her when she was a new member of staff, but also as a lifelong learner as Christina has continued to study throughout her university career.

 Her enthusiastic and flexible approach and her excellent interpersonal and negotiating skills have generated trust and confidence in both the students and staff she has worked with in the university over the last 19 years.
 She has taught students at all levels from first year undergraduates; through to Masters, including supervision of PhD’s.
 Through her own PhD undertaken at ARU, she has shared the outcomes at many conferences and discussed the issues in the book she co-authored, which was aimed at students undertaking programmes around children and young people’s welfare.
 She continues to use her findings in teaching with students.